-GRI Disclosure Description Disclosure GRI Standard: GRI 3 - Mate GRI Standard: GRI 3 - Material Topics 2021 3-1 Process to determine material topics a.
+GRI Disclosure Description Disclosure GRI Standard: GRI 3 - Mate erial Topics 2021 3-1 Process to determine material topics a.
 Describe the process it has followed to determine its material topics, including: i. how it has identified actual and potential, negative and positive impacts on the economy, environment, and people, including impacts on their human rights, across its activities and business relationships ii. how it has prioritized the impacts for reporting based on their significance b.
 Specify the stakeholders and experts whose views have informed the process of determining its material topics. a. i.
 AECL's materiality assessment involved extensive engagement with AECL's key stakeholders, both internal and external to the organization.
 This supported the identification of actual and potential, negative and positive impacts on the economy, environment, and people, including impacts on their human rights, across its activities and business relationships. ii.
 The materiality assessment supported AECL in prioritizing the impacts for reporting based on their significance.
 To conduct the materiality assessment in an objective manner in alignment to leading practice, AECL worked with a reputable third party, Ernst &amp; Young LLP, to engage stakeholders and report the findings anonymously. b.
-AECL executives, AECL management, AECL employees, CNL executives, regulatory stakeholders, municipality stakeholders, and private-sector stakeholders were engaged.
-3-2 List of material topics a.
-List its material topics a.
-AECL's material topics are Decarbonization Engagement and Reconciliation with Indigenous peoples Nuclear Medicine Science and Technology Radioactive Waste Management and Decommissioning Community Engagement and Development Climate Resilience Health and Safety of Public and Workforce Enterprise Risk Management Environmental Management Cybersecurity Diversity, Equity, and Inclusion Employee Attraction
+AECL executives, AECL management, AECL employees, CNL executives, regulatory stakeholders, municipality stakeholders, and private-sector 3-2 List of material topics a.
+List its material topics stakeholders were engaged. a.
+AECL's material topics are